kostya05983/GooTest/README.md

 ### About project
 This is interpreter and debugger of guu language

-The project has separate modules
+The project has separate modules:

 * gui - view part, user interface